Building your community

 - Develops strengths that last a lifetime

 Projects organized by Baker students reach beyond the campus to directly affect communities, often through partnerships with agencies such as Habitat for Humanity and Harvesters Community Food Network.
-Organizations such as Baker Serves and projects such as The Big Event and the Martin Luther King, Jr. Day of Service give students an opportunity to have fun in selfless support of worthwhile causes.
+Organizations such as Baker Serves and projects such as The Big Event and the Martin Luther King, Jr. Day of Service gives students an opportunity to have fun in selfless support of worthwhile causes.